Historical Society of Pennsylvania Project Collections

 For more information on the In Her Own Right project, contributing repositories, and digitized material, see the project website.

-The Pemberton family papers were digitized in 2018 in collaboration with Dr. Rosalind Beiler of the University of Central Florida.
+The Pemberton family papers were digitized in 2018 in collaboration with Dr. Rosalind Beiler of the University of Central Florida and the PRINT Project.
 The collection includes two volumes of correspondence of prominent English Quakers who migrated to Philadelphia in the seventeenth century.
 The documents provide insight to the persecution of the Quaker in England and the early religious, social, and economic history of Pennsylvania.